Call toll free number or chat online. Our local experts are happy to talk to you.

 The drive between Lake Louise and Jasper, one way is 233km (145 miles)

-This is just a little too far and you won’t have enough time to enjoy Jasper.
+This is just a little too far to drive in one day, and you won’t have enough time to enjoy Jasper.

-As a day trip, it is recommended to go as far as the Icefield Centre at Athabasca Glacier.
+As a day trip from Banff, it is recommended to go as far as the Icefield Centre at Athabasca Glacier.
 There you can take the tours onto the ice.
-Then turn around and drive back to Banff or Lake Louise.
-That is a full day of sightseeing.
+Then, turn around and drive back to Banff or Lake Louise.
+That will be a full day of sightseeing with plenty of time to stop and sightsee along the way.